Lep333/GeoDart/README.md

 You also need to select the solution on the world map or enter the coordinates.

 # Changelog

+## 0.47
+Fixed cannot set HTTP headers after they are sent

 ## 0.46
 Added ability to look all provided images in the leaderboard.